 Topics and series.
 This memorial is listed in this topic list: War, 2nd Iraq.
 In addition, it is included in the Former U.S. Presidents: #43 George W. Bush, and the Former U.S. Presidents: #44 Barack Obama series lists.

 Location.
 30° 13.692′ N, 90° 54.782′ W. Marker is in Gonzales, Louisiana, in Ascension Parish.
 Memorial can be reached from South Irma Boulevard 0.3 miles north of East Worthey Street, on the right when traveling north.
 Touch for map.
 Marker is in this post office area: Gonzales LA 70737, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 The War on Terror: The Afghanistan War And The Iraq War (here, next to this marker); The War on Terror: The Afghanistan War (here, next to this marker); Ascension Parish Residents Fighting the War on Terror (here, next to this marker); "The Mother of All Battles Has Begun!" (here, next to this marker); Louisiana Marines in the Persian Gulf War (here, next to this marker); The Persian Gulf War (here, next to this marker); The Vietnam War (within shouting distance of this marker); WWII - War In The Pacific (within shouting distance of this marker).
 Touch for a list and map of all markers in Gonzales.

 More about this marker.
 Located in the Gonzales Veterans Memorial Park

 Credits.
 This page was last revised on April 1, 2018.
-This page originally submitted on April 1, 2018, by Cajun Scrambler of Assumption, Louisiana.
-This page has been viewed 60 times since then.
+It was originally submitted on April 1, 2018, by Cajun Scrambler of Assumption, Louisiana.
+This page has been viewed 107 times since then and 17 times this year.
 Photos: 1, 2, 3, 4. submitted on April 1, 2018.